 Additionally, current accounting policy elections could impact the analysis of historical EBITDA should the new owner require, or desire, policy changes after purchase.
 One example could be whether the new owner will elect FIFO vs. LIFO as an inventory method.
 If the desired inventory method of the buyer is different than what the seller is currently using, adjustments should be made in calculating adjusted EBITDA so that the buyer can make an informed decision.

 COVID-19 adds another layer to the adjusted EBITDA conversation.
 With the potential for lost revenues due to COVID-19, many organizations will be searching for ways to counteract revenue declines in their financials for upcoming quarters.
-However, many in the merger and acquisition profession are questioning whether these type of COVID-19 based calculations will be fully accepted as EBITDA adjustments.
+In other instances, revenue saw spikes and accelerated a change in consumer behavior; however, some buyers are skeptical of these revenue abnormalities and shifts as they are uncertain if they can be repeated on an ongoing basis.
+Either way, many in the merger and acquisition profession are questioning whether these type of COVID-19 based calculations will be fully accepted as EBITDA adjustments.

 Sellers and buyers often become fixated on adjusted EBITDA when considering due diligence in mergers and acquisitions.
 However, it remains equally important to understand other financial health indicators of the entity, such as working capital.
 Inventory and floorplan are some of the most significant items on a balance sheet.
 Analyzing inventory levels by product line and completing a turnover analysis allows the buyer to detect slow-moving items.
 Additionally, reviewing for aged inventory can identify future borrowing base issues or the potential of distressed contribution margin on the aged inventory.